 Demo ID Capability Description Demonstrated?
-Explanation/Notes Scenario 1: Trusted Network-Layer Onboarding S1.C1 Device Authentication The onboarding mechanism authenticates the device's identity.
-Yes The local domain registrar receives the voucher request.

-Demo ID Capability Description Demonstrated?
-Explanation/Notes S1.C2 Device Authorization The onboarding mechanism verifies that the device is authorized to onboard to the network.
+Explanation/Notes Ś Scenario 1: Trusted Netwo rk-Layer Onboard ing \$1.C1 Device Authentication The onboarding mechanism authenticates the device's identity.
+Yes The local domain registrar receives the voucher request. \$1.C2 Device Authorization The onboarding mechanism verifies that the device is authorized to onboard to the network.
 Yes The registrar verifies that the device is from an authorized manufacturer.
 S1.C3 Network Authentication The device can verify the network's identity.
 Yes Demonstrated by the voucher.
 S1.C4 Network Authorization The device can verify that the network is authorized to take control of it.
-Yes The registrar examines the new voucher and passes it to the device for onboarding.
-S1.C5 Secure Local Credentialing The onboarding mechanism securely provisions local network credentials to the device.
-Yes The LDevID is provisioned to the device after the device authentication and authorization process.
-S1.C6 Secure Storage The credentials are provisioned to secure hardware-backed storage on the device.
+Yes The registrar examines the new voucher and passes it to the device for onboarding. \$1.C5 Secure Local Credentialing The onboarding mechanism securely provisions local network credentials to the device.
+Yes A local device identifier (LDevID) (i.e., the device's network credential) [1] is provisioned to the device after the device authentication and authorization process.

+Demo ID Capability Description Demonstrated?
+Explanation/Notes \$1.C6 Secure Storage The local network credentials are provisioned to secure hardware-backed storage on the device.
 No Not demonstrated in this phase.
 S1.C7 Network Selection The onboarding mechanism provides the IoT device with the identifier of the network to which the device should onboard.
 No Not demonstrated in this build.
-S1.C8 Interoperability The network-layer onboarding mechanism can onboard two types of IoT devices (e.g., different device vendors and models).
+S1.C8 Interoperability The network-layer onboarding mechanism can onboard a minimum of two types of IoT devices (e.g., different device vendors and models).
 No Supported by BRSKI, but not demonstrated in this build.
-Scenario 2: Trusted Applicat ion-Layer Onboar ding S2.C1 Automatic Initiation of Streamlined Application- The device can automatically (i.e., with no manual intervention required) initiate trusted application-layer No Not supported in this build.
+Scenario 2: Trusted Application-Layer Onboarding \$2.C1 Automatic Initiation of Streamlined Application-Layer Onboarding The device can automatically (i.e., with no manual intervention required) initiate trusted application- layer onboarding after performing network- layer onboarding and connecting to the network.
+In this case, the application-layer onboarding bootstrapping information has been securely conveyed to the device during the network-layer onboarding process.
+No Not supported in this build. \$2.C2 Automatic Initiation of Independent Application-Layer Onboarding The device can automatically (i.e., with no manual intervention required) initiate trusted application- layer onboarding after No Not supported in this build.